sheltermanager/asm3/doc/manual/service.rst

 animal_image
 ------------

-.. rubric:: Cache time: 1 day
+.. rubric:: Cache time: 1 hour

 Returns an animal's preferred image.
 Send the id of the animal::